projectatomic/nulecule/examples/helloapache/README.md

+# helloapache

 This is an atomic application based on the nulecule specification.
 Kubernetes and native docker are currently the only supported providers.
 You'll need to run this from a workstation that has the atomic command.
 If you wish to use the kubernetes provider, you will also need a kubectl client that can connect to a kubernetes master.

-It's a single pod based on the centos/httpd image, but you can use your own.
+It's a single container application based on the centos/httpd image, but you can use your own.

-### Option 1: Non-interactive using defaults
+## Option 1: Non-interactive defaults

 Run the image.
 It will automatically use kubernetes as the orchestration provider.
 ```